Battle of Agra: Relief

 On 21 September, the Siege of Delhi ended with the storming of the city by the British.
 Within days, the victorious besiegers had organised columns which secured the countryside around the city.
-The strongest column, which numbered 750 British and 1,900 Sikh and Punjabi soldiers, consisted of: the 9th Lancers, detachments from the 1st, 2nd and 5th Punjab Cavalry (a squadron of each), Hodson's Horse (irregular levies), the 8th and 75th regiments, the 2nd and 4th Punjab Infantry regiments, two troops of Bengal Horse Artillery and a field battery of Bengal Artillery, and 200 Sappers and Miners.
+The strongest column, which numbered 750 British and 1,900 Sikh and Punjabi soldiers, consisted of: the British 9th Lancers, detachments from the 1st, 2nd and 5th Punjab Cavalry (a squadron of each), Hodson's Horse (irregular levies), the 8th and 75th regiments of The British Army, the 2nd and 4th Punjab Infantry regiments, two troops of Bengal Horse Artillery and a field battery of Bengal Artillery, and 200 Sappers and Miners.
 The column's commander was Brigadier Edward Greathed (formerly the commanding officer of the 8th (King's) Regiment), who was not generally highly regarded by his junior officers.
 They moved out of Delhi on 24 September.
 Several officers were surprised that the column was able to move so promptly, given the exhausted and debauched state of many units after the siege and storming of the city, but all the column's soldiers were glad to escape Delhi, with its stench of many unburied dead bodies.

 Greathed's column was directed to move to Cawnpore.
 Although the commanders at Delhi did not have detailed information on the situation in Oudh, it was known that Lucknow was besieged and Cawnpore was threatened.
 The column moved along the Grand Trunk Road, fighting a sharp action against rebels at Bulandshahr and taking indiscriminate punitive measures against several Indian villages.